NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/Game Mastery Guide/Called Before Judges.md

 ---
 Information provided by this character-either intentionally or inadvertently given-required you to justify yourself in front of a group of bureaucrats or magistrates.

-Add the [[Feats/Group Impression|Group Impression]] skill feat to your background options.
+Add the [[Group Impression|Group Impression]] skill feat to your background options.